How’s your hygiene?

 That’s all well and good, but how are you looking after your data hygiene?

-Data hygiene, as defined by the International Data Sanitization Consortium, is the process of making certain all inactive, incorrect or duplicate data is managed appropriately and assigned to the proper stage for storing, archiving or destroying.
+Data hygiene, as defined by the International Data Sanitization Consortium, is the process of making certain all inactive, incorrect or duplicate data is managed appropriately and assigned to the appropriate stage for storing, archiving or destroying.
 This is an ongoing process that must be managed carefully and correctly.
 If it is not, then you may be leaving your organization vulnerable to a cyberattack.

 There are many ways one can leave the door open to attack.